 Risk situation decisive for video surveillance

-This is why it is particularly important to assess whether there is a sufficient risk situation.
-"What is required is either knowledge from previous events that indicates an increased probability that criminal acts will also be committed at the current event," explains Gayk.
+Therefore, the assessment of whether there is a sufficient risk situation is of particular importance.
+"What is required are either findings from previous events that indicate an increased likelihood that the current event will also lead to a risk.
+Criminal offenses comes," explains Gayk.
 "Or there is a specific threat situation, for example because an attack has already been announced."

-With her comments, the Commissioner is also reacting to the President of the Showmen's Association, Albert Ritter, who recently called for video surveillance and admission controls at Christmas markets.
-According to Ritter, data protection should not be a protective shield for perpetrators.
+With her comments, the Commissioner is also reacting to the President of the Showmen's Association, Albert Ritter, who recently issued a Video surveillance and admission controls at the Christmas markets.
+Data protection should not be a protective shield for perpetrators, said Ritter.

 Despite all the justified concerns about the security of citizens, Gayk warns that such statements conceal a false view of data protection.
 "Rather, data protection should ensure that civil liberties are carefully weighed up against security concerns.
 The risk situation at some attractive Christmas markets in large cities is often very different to that of tranquil daytime events in the countryside.
 Not everywhere do visitors have to accept being watched while drinking mulled wine or chatting with friends."